 Federal salaries are competitive as well.
 In year 2005, the average salary for all federal workers worldwide is $60,203.
 Due to the salary structure and political realities, raises are virtually guaranteed every year.
 In January 2005, the raise was set at 3.5%.
 In addition, salary adjustments are made for employees in major metropolitan areas.

-Federal service also provides far more opportunity for advancement than most other employers.
+Federal government service also provides far more opportunity for advancement than most other employers.
 At the senior management level (known as the Senior Executive Service, or SES), salaries range from US$107,550 to US$162,100.
 There are currently approximately 7,000 SES employees in federal service.

 With all of these benefits, it’s no wonder that many job seekers are trying to land a position with the federal government.
 While the competition is fierce, here are some key strategies that can help you in your search: